2021 Wedding Stationery Tips and Planning Guide

 There’s no doubt that 2021 is started in a state of flux with lockdown, however many weddings are set to take place this year.
 This means that many stationers and other suppliers are already booked up, especially if your date falls within the peak Summer months, from May to September.
 So if you haven’t already booked your stationer, my top tip would be to get in touch to check their availability and timelines.

 2. get to know your timelines

 One of the questions that I am most frequently asked is when to send out the Save the Dates and Invitations, so here I have outlined the ideal timelines to follow.
-However, do bear in mind that with a swell in demand for next year, these timelines are likely to be tighter than normal.
+However, do bear in mind that timelines are likely to be tighter than normal, due to the unsettled start to the year.
 As such, it is essential to understand not only your timelines, but your stationer’s timelines too.
 Get in touch with your chosen stationer soon and book early to ensure that you can receive your stationery in good time.

 Save the Dates

 Your Save the Date is a simple announcement that goes to all your guests to let them know when your wedding date is and where it will take place, so that they can mark it in their calendars and start making plans to ensure that they can attend your special day.

 As such, these are typically sent out 9-12 months ahead of your date.
 Although there really aren’t any strict rules on this, do bear in mind that if you’re planning a Summer wedding, a destination wedding, or your date falls on a bank holiday weekend, your guests will need more notice.
 Equally, if you’re planning a short engagement, then you’ll have to get these out ASAP!

 Save the Dates can be sent out either as a printed invitation, or digitally via an evite.
 I offer both options for my couples.